close

 Nutella Hamantaschen

-Like potato latkes, Hamantaschen are something my family enjoys year-round, not just on Purim.
+Like potato latkes, Hamantaschens are something my family enjoys year-round, not just on Purim.
 Purim is the Jewish holiday to celebrate the Jewish people being saved from Haman.
 The tradition of eating hamantaschen on Purim began in Europe.
 The name is derived from two German words: “mohn“, meaning poppy seed, and “teschen“, meaning pockets.
 “Mohntaschen” (or poppy seed pockets) were a loved German pastry that dates back to medieval times.
-In the early 1500’s it was German Jews who began calling them “Hamantaschen” or (Haman’s pockets)and a reference to Haman’s pockets filled with bribery money.
+In the early 1500’s it was German Jews who began calling them “Hamantaschen” or (Haman’s pockets) a reference to Haman’s pockets filled with bribery money.

 Nutella hamantaschen